only listen to as much of it as you want. this is your motha lovin day.

 SHOT LISTS.
 In general, shot lists are a no-no. Pinterest is good for so many things, but not for sending me to re-create.
 It means we are trying to make your day look like someone else's.
 Instead, let's create something together that everyone else wants to pin:)

 THE MOOD.
-I try to only pull out the flash for dancing photos, because it takes away from the romance of an image (and commonly believed among photographers to take part of your soul).
+I only pull out the flash for dancing photos, because it takes away from the romance and mood of an image to use during other parts of the day.
 This being said, having sufficient lighting is important that all of the above an be achieved!
 Candle light, edison bulbs, string lights, and chandelier combinations all help keep the mood and allow my camera enough light to focus.

 HAVE FUN, OKAY?!